Construction of multi-solitons and multi kink-solitons of derivative nonlinear Schr{\"o}dinger equations: Introduction

 Let $h_j,d_j \in \R^{+}$, $d_j \neq d_k$ for all $j\neq k$, $1\leq j,k\leq K$.
 Set $c_j=Md_j$, $\omega_j=\frac{1}{4}(h_j^2+M^2d_j^2)$.
 We have \eqref{eq1-8new} is of order $M^0$ and the right hand side of \eqref{condition tecnique of multi kink soliton} is of order $M^1$.
 Thus, by these choices of parameters, when $M$ is large enough, the condition \eqref{condition tecnique of multi kink soliton} is satisfied. \end{remark}

 The proof of Theorem \ref{mainresult2} uses similar arguments as in the one of Theorem \ref{mainresult}.
 To prove Theorem \ref{mainresult}, our strategy is the following.
-Let $R$ be the multi-solitons profile given as in Theorem \ref{mainresult}.
+Let $R$ be the multi-soliton profile.
 Our aim is to construct a solution of \eqref{dNLS} which behaves as $R$ at large times.
-Using the Gauge transform \eqref{gauge transform 1}, we give a system of equations of $(\varphi,\psi)$.
+Using the Gauge transform \eqref{gauge transform 1}, we construct a system of equations of $(\varphi,\psi)$.
 Let $h,k$ be the profile under the Gauge transform of $R$.
+We see that $h,k$ solves the same system as $\varphi,\psi$ up to exponential decay pertubations.
+The decay of these terms is showed by using the separation of solitons.
 Set $\tilde\varphi=\varphi-h$ and $\tilde\psi=\psi-k$.
 We see that if $u$ solves \eqref{dNLS} then $(\tilde\varphi,\tilde\psi)$ solves \eqref{systemneedtosolve}.
-By similar arguments as in \cite{CoTs14}, there exists a solution of this system which decays very fast at infinity.
-Using this property and combining with the condition \eqref{techiniqueestimate}, we may prove a relation of $\tilde\varphi$ and $\tilde\psi$.
+By using the Banach fixed point theorem, we show that there exists a solution of this system which decays exponentially fast at infinity.
+Using this property and combining with the condition \eqref{techiniqueestimate}, we may prove a relation between $\tilde\varphi$ and $\tilde\psi$.
 This relation allows us to obtain a solution of \eqref{dNLS} satisfying the desired property.

+This chapter is organized as follows.
+In the section \ref{section4.2}, we prove the existence of multi-solitons for the equation \eqref{dNLS}.
+In the section \ref{section 4.3}, we prove the existence of multi kink-solitons for the equation \eqref{dNLS 2}.
+In the section \ref{chapter technique}, we prove some tools which is used in the proofs in the section \ref{section4.2} and the section \ref{section 4.3}.
+More precisely, we prove the exponential decay of the pertubations in the equations of $h,k$ (Lemma \ref{lemma1}, Lemma \ref{lm100}) and the existence of exponential decay solutions of the systems considered in the proofs of the main results in the section \ref{section4.2} (Lemma \ref{lemma2}).

+Before proving the main results, we recall Strichartz estimates and introduce some notations used in this chapter.
+We need the following definition of admissible pairs. \begin{definition} Let $N\in\N^{*}$.
+We say that a pair $(q,r)$ is admissible if